-What Are Some of The Acute Causes of Diarrhea in Horses?
+Acute Causes of Diarrhea in Horses

 Acute diarrhea is when the horse has loose and watery stools that lasts only a few days.
 While generally it is not considered dangerous for the horse, it can be.
 Especially in those cases of watery diarrhea where the horse is losing large amounts of fluid.
 This can be dangerous due to the loss in important nutrients like electrolytes.

 Briefly, electrolytes are important for normal function in a horse.
 They help regulate the body’s pH balance, help with muscle contractions, nerve impulses, help keep a horse hydrated, among many other functions.
 Electrolytes are positive or negatively charged particles (ions) that include: